Lincoln residents not pleased with their water bills

 LINCOLN, Ark.
-(KNWA) — People in Lincoln are upset over what they claim to be “sky-high” water bills.
+(KFTA) — People in Lincoln are upset over what they claim to be “sky-high” water bills.

 Residents took to social media voicing their concerns, with a lot of them saying, “it fluctuates when there isn’t a change.”